 promote collaborative learning.

-With the method of Blended Learning, you get exactly that: By complementing your face-to-face events with online phases, you enable your participants to experience agile learning.
-In the online phase, they can continue learning both independently and self-directed, as well as collaboratively with other participants in exercises.
+With the Blended Learning method, you get exactly that: By complementing your in-person events with online phases, you enable your participants to learn agilely.
+During the online phase, they can continue learning both independently and through networks with other participants to complete exercises together.

 All learning types are addressed